Luise Henriette Prinzessin von Hessen-Darmstadt

 by Jean Nocret 2

-Anne-Marie Louise d'Orléans, Duchesse de Montpensier was born on 29 May 1627 at The Louvre, Paris, France.1 She was the daughter of Jean-Baptiste Gaston, Duc d'Orléans and Marie de Bourbon, Duchesse de Montpensier.1 She married Antonin Nompar de Caumont, Marquis de Pauyguilhem circa 1680 in a private marriage.1 She and Antonin Nompar de Caumont, Marquis de Pauyguilhem were separated in 1685.1 She died on 5 April 1693 at age 65 at Palais d'Orléans, Paris, France.1
+Anne-Marie Louise d'Orléans, Duchesse de Montpensier was born on 29 May 1627 at The Louvre, Paris, FranceG.1 She was the daughter of Jean-Baptiste Gaston, Duc d'Orléans and Marie de Bourbon, Duchesse de Montpensier.1 She married Antonin Nompar de Caumont, Marquis de Pauyguilhem circa 1680 in a private marriage.1 She and Antonin Nompar de Caumont, Marquis de Pauyguilhem were separated in 1685.1 She died on 5 April 1693 at age 65 at Palais d'Orléans, Paris, FranceG.1

-Anne-Marie Louise d'Orléans, Duchesse de Montpensier also went by the nick-name of 'le Grand Mademoiselle'.1 She gained the title of Duchesse de Montpensier.1
+She gained the title of Duchesse de Montpensier.1 Anne-Marie Louise d'Orléans, Duchesse de Montpensier also went by the nick-name of 'le Grand Mademoiselle'.1

 Citations